AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-macOS-with-generic-MDM.md

 - The devive must be managed (MDM)
 - The MDM solution must support configuring the [Single Sign-on MDM payload settings for Apple devices](https://support.apple.com/guide/deployment/extensible-single-sign-on-payload-settings-depfd9cdf845/web) with a device policy
 - The device must support the plug-in:
-  - iOS/iPadOS 13.0 and newer
+  - macOS 10.15 and newer

 - Microsoft Company Portal app alredy installed on the device.

   The Microsoft Company Portal app can be installed manually by users, or deployed with an MDM.

 > [!NOTE]
-> On iOS/iPadOS 13.0 devices, Apple requires that the Microsoft  Authenticator app to be installed.
+> On macOS devices, Apple requires that the Company Portal app to be installed.
-Users don't need to use the Authenticator app.
+Users don't need to use the Company Portal app.
 The app just need to be installed on the device.

 ## Microsoft Enterprise SSO plug-in vs. Kerberos SSO extension